vikramsg/vikramsg.github.io/_posts/2026-01-06-introduction-to-formal-methods---part-1.md

 First a warning, and then if you stick around, we can go deeper.
 My dive into formal methods was motivated by posts like [this](https://martin.kleppmann.com/2025/12/08/ai-formal-verification.html).
-I have been increasingly using AI/Agents and I believe something is required to make the use of AI more productive.
+I have been increasingly using AI Agents and I believe something is required to make the use of AI more productive.
 And if the word AI is triggering, then this would be a good time to stop reading.
 If you are still here, let's talk about AI a little bit, and the programming language for AI - English.